keskiju/autocomplete-java/README.md

     ./src:./classes:./lib/*

-You can also alter autocomplete behavior with settings.
+Alter autocomplete behavior with settings.

 NOTE: There should be only one package that compiles classes, and other plugins should rely on that.
 Therefore this package does not compile classes from source.
 Use linter-javac or some other package/tool for compiling.
 Preferably all classes should be compiled first on project load, and then each class separately on save.